 For example, our recent graduate effectively emphasizes volunteer work on their nonprofit resume to best suit a fundraising-specific role:

-2. Nonprofit management resume example
+Nonprofit management-level resume example

 Check out this applicant’s resume for a Senior Program Manager position: